eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-21-index-indexedDB.markdown

 };
 {% endhighlight %}

-From the above code we can see that the index of each field is created.
+From the above code we can see that the *index* of each field is created.
 This is used for later query as *query* is the most important function of a database.
-It is compulsory to put *index* as the first parameter of `createIndex()` method.
+Just remember, it is compulsory to set *index* as the first parameter of `createIndex()` method.

-The *CRUD* operations of *indexDB* is easy.
+Performing *CRUD* operations for *indexDB* is easy.
 It is all about how to use the APIs.

 {% highlight javascript %}
 request.onsuccess = function() {
     var rq = this.result;
     var transaction = rq.transaction(["class1"], "readwrite");
     //create transaction of the object stores
-    var store = transaction.objectStore("class");
+    var store = transaction.objectStore("class1");
     //fetch a particular store from the transaction store.add({id: 1, name: "xiaoming", score: 99});
     store.add({id: 2, name: "xiaohei", score: 89});